 Texas Trio: Strengthening Court, Child Welfare and Education Connections for Youth

 As a result of collaborative work led by the Children’s Commission Education Committee, Texas was one of ten sites awarded a 17-month federal Children’s Bureau demonstration grant, Child Welfare – Education System Collaboration to Increase Educational Stability.

-The grant assisted Texas Education Agency (TEA) in building capacity and collaboration with the Children’s Commission and Department of Family and Protective Services (DFPS) to address improving the education outcomes of students in foster care.
+The grant assisted the Texas Education Agency in building capacity and collaboration with the Children’s Commission and Department of Family and Protective Services (DFPS) to address improving the education outcomes of students in foster care.